raphaelsty/cherche/docs/rank/dpr.md

 ## Custom DPR

-You can train your own DPR using the tool of your choice and use it with Cherche.
-Your own DPR should have an API similar to the DPR model of Sentence Transformers models.
-It should be a function which encodes a list of strings to return a numpy array with dimensions `(number of documents, embedding size)`.
-This same function must be able to encode a single string to return an embedding of size `(embedding dimension, )`.
+We can train our DPR using the tool of our choice and use it with Cherche.
+Our DPR should have an API similar to the DPR model of Sentence Transformers models.
+It should be a function that encodes a list of strings to return a NumPy array with dimensions `(number of documents, embedding size)`.
+This same function must encode a single string to return an embedding of size `(embedding dimension, )`.

 Here is an example of how to integrate a custom DPR model: